emoncms/emoncms/readme.md

 Click on feeds, check that everything is working as expected, if your monitoring equipment is still posting you should see data coming in as usual.

-## 3) Convert your feeds to timestore
+## 3) Convert existing feeds to timestore

-So far we've got everything in place for using timestore but the feeds are still stored as mysql tables.
-To convert the feeds over to timestore based feeds there are several steps that need to be taken, a module has been written specifically for managing the conversion of the feeds, to download and run it:
+So far we've got everything in place for using timestore but any existing feeds are still stored as mysql tables.
+To convert existing mysql feeds over to timestore a module has been written specifically for managing the conversion of the feeds, to download and run it:

     cd /var/www/emoncms/Modules